sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

     rename /path-to/  /path2
     delete /path3

-Transfers can executed either a single command or multiple commands.
+Transfers can execute either a single command or multiple commands.

 Multiple commands are separated by a semicolon (;) or on a separate line.